Guam (Mariana Archipelago)

 The US Territory of Guam is located on the other side of the dateline from the rest of the United States in the part of Oceania known as Micronesia.
 Guam is more closely related in heritage and tradition to other Micronesian archipelagos than to the United States.
 Guam and neighboring US Commonwealth of the Northern Mariana Islands (CNMI) shared a common geography, political status, history, culture and economy until 1898, when the archipelago was politically divided.

-The archipelago’s indigenous Chamorro and Carolinian communities have a history of fishing that spans over three millennia.
-Waves of colonization by Westerners beginning in the 1600s had a devastating impact on traditional fishing practices.
+The archipelago’s indigenous Chamorro communities have a history of fishing that spans over three millennia.
+Waves of colonization by Westerners beginning in the 1500s had a devastating impact on cultural and traditional fishing practices.

 In Guam, waters 0 to 3 miles from shore are managed by the Territory and waters 3 to 200 miles are federally managed.
 Enforcement of federal fishery regulations is handled through a joint federal-territorial partnership.